stepanataccolade/docsv2/sources/ci_configure.md

           on_success: always
           on_failure: always
 ```

-Email integrations do not need an integration name since you do not configure emails in account integrations or project settings.
+* `integrationName` is always `email` since you do not configure emails in account integrations or project settings.

-* `integrationName` is always `email`.
 * `type` is `email`
 * `recipients` specifies the email addresses you want to send build status notifications to.
 This overrides the default setting of 'last committer' and 'project' owner.
 * [optional] `branches` allows you to choose the branches you want to send notifications for.
 By default, notifications are sent for all branches.